mark-claypool/saucer-shoot-naiad/README.txt

 To compile:

 1) Create a library of your Dragonfly Naiad engine.
-With a Makefile (Linux), this can be done by adding the following recipe:
+With a Makefile (Linux or Mac), this can be done by adding the following recipe:

 LIBRARY= libdragonfly.a